protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 1. Follow the [Quick Start](#quick-start) guide.
 2. The template is ready for development and testing within the Cardano Developer Studio environment.

-Note that the CI|CD workflows will not run automatically in this setup.
+Note that the CI/CD workflows will not run automatically in this setup.

 ### Using the Template as a Standalone Project

-To use this template with CI|CD capabilities:
+To use this template with CI/CD capabilities:

 #### Step 1: Clone the Cardano Developer Studio Repository